hashgraph/hedera-services/hedera-node/docs/lambdas.md

 }
 ```

-A lambda installation is specified by type, bytecode source, charging pattern, and
+To install a lambda, users specify its type, bytecode source, charging pattern, and default gas limit.
+The bytecode
-default gas limit.
-The bytecode source can either be given as initcode (which is
-then executed via an EVM contract creation transaction to initialize the bytecode);
-or as pre-initialized bytecode.
+source can either be given as initcode (to be then executed via an EVM contract creation) or as pre-initialized
+bytecode (no constructor call needed).

 ```protobuf
 /**